-i.
-Ties at the end of a frame
+- i.
+Ties at the end of a frame - i.

-i.
 In the event that the two balls closest to the pallina belong to opposing teams and are tied, no points will be awarded.
 The pallina returns to the team that last delivered it.
-Play resumes from the end of the court from which the frame was last played.

-Winning Score

-i.
-Two-player team (two balls per player) = 12 point

-k.
-Scorecard

-i.
-It is the responsibility of each team captain to sign the scorecard after a match.
+Play resumes from the end of the court from which the frame was last played. - j.
+Winning Score - i.
+Two-player team (two balls per player) = 12 point - ii.
+Games will be played to either 12 points or once 20 minutes has elapsed, whichever occurs first.
+If time expires in the middle of an inning, the inning will be finished, but no new inning will start. - k.
+Scorecard - It is the responsibility of each team captain to sign the scorecard after a match.
 The signatures will indicate the indisputability of the final score.
-Any captain who disagrees with the score or its validity should not sign games in which protests will be filed.

-12. Player Designation
+Any captain who disagrees with the score or its validity should not sign games in which protests will be filed. - 12.
+Player Designation - a.
+Captain - On any team, the captain must be designated and made known to the officials before play begins.

-a.
-Captain

-i.
-On any team, the captain must be designated and made known to the officials before play begins.
 The captain may not be changed during the course of a game, but may be changed during the course of a tournament.
-The tournament officials must be notified of this change prior to any subsequent games.

-b.
-Rotation of players

-- i.
-Bocce Ball The players of a team may elect to play their bocce ball in any rotation provided the player who throws the pallino delivers the first bocce ball. - 1.
+The tournament officials must be notified of this change prior to any subsequent games. - b.
+Rotation of players - i.
+Bocce Ball The players of a team may elect to play their bocce ball in any rotation provided the player who throws the pallina delivers the first bocce ball. - 1.
 Exception: Unified teams must alternate between athlete and partner when delivering their bocce balls. - ii.
-Pallino All teams; the team with "pallino advantage" must alternate between team members, respective to their side of the court, from frame to frame when delivering the pallino. - 1.
+Pallina All teams; the team with "pallina advantage" must alternate between team members, respective to their side of the court, from frame to frame when delivering the pallina. - 1.
 Example: Player 1 and 2 of Team A are at the same side of the court.
-If Team A has pallino advantage and Player 1 delivers the pallino; then the next time Team A has pallino advantage (at the side of the court that has Player 1 and 2), Player 2 must deliver the pallino.

-c.
-Position of Players
+If Team A has pallina advantage and Player 1 delivers the pallina; then the next time Team A has pallina advantage (at the side of the court that has Player 1 and 2), Player 2 must deliver the pallina. - c.
+Position of Players - i.

-i.
 To deliver a legal ball all players will be required to have two feet inside the court at all times.